Anderman/Mvc.JQuery.Datatables/README.md

 </table>
 ```

-Generic javascript for all tables
+##4 Create only one javascript for all your data tables tables
 ```
 $(document).ready(function () {
     var getColumns = function (datatable) {